ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 - Then, please open scripts of __convert.sh__, and __add_species_script.sh__ to indicate the exact directory path for the aforementioned __"tax"__, and __"reference_data_base"__, so that these scripts can smoothly function as wished.

 - Lastly, implement HGTector by inputting commands of __"nohup ./HGT_main_implementing.sh &"__, and the HGTector pipeline will automatically start.

+  #### A Prelimnary Result Explanation
+- After implementing HGTector, users will obtain a .xlsx table and seperate .txt report for each FMT under directory path "HGT1_filtered".
+The .xlsx table looks like the following format: